The Thesaurus Linguae Aegyptiae on the Internet

 Technical Prerequisites: Technical prerequisites for consulting the Thesaurus Linguae Aegyptiae are deliberately kept at a minimum.
 The programme may be used with any

-Internet browser, the Internet publication's functionality having been tested for Mozilla 1.7 and MS Internet-Explorer 5.
+Internet browser.
 No additional installation on your desktop is needed.
 No applets are sent.

 Authorship: The editors who entered the individual texts into the digital corpus are identified by notes on authorship, as a text or citation (Belegstelle) is displayed.
 The